 Conversations aren’t interrupted, children are not left unattended, suntans are consistent, payment is made from the app and the guest simply walk away having had an experience they created.

 A Unique Platform for Your Venue

 Orderlina aims to make every guest experience an easy one.
-Access to the menu in their own language, explaining recommended dishes and dietary customizations.
+Access to the menu in their own language, explaining recommended dishes and dietary customizations using the.

 Food & Beverage managers see the order and can coordinate immediately.
-Menus can be adjusted directly from the mobile app on the fly to promote specials and deals.
+One can adjust the menu directly from the mobile app on the fly to promote specials and deals.

 Services, such as laundry and concierge also can be ordered directly from the room.
 There is no struggle explaining their needs over the phone in a language not their own.
 Guests can review tours on offer explained to them their language.

 Why Choose Orderlina?

 High-end hotels and restaurants want to benefit from increased revenue through online table ordering while respecting the venue’s branding and unique guest experiences.

 When a guest uses Orderlina to order they only see the menu and services offered by that venue.
 The hotel or restaurant is not simply another line item in another viral app.